CongducPham/LowCostLoRaGw/gw_full_latest/README-remote-access-ngrok.md

 	> cd /home/pi/lora_gateway
 	> ./ngrok authtoken <your_auth_token>

 of course, replace `your_auth_token` by the token indicated in your `ngrok` dashboard.
-You need to that step only once for a given gateway.
+You need to do that step only once for a given gateway.

+You can also use command `N` of the text command interface to enter the `ngrok` auth token.

 Start `ssh` remote access
 -------------------------